 For specific information on international adoption and procedures please see the Department of State website and the Adoption section on the USCIS website which can be found on the right under related links.

-U.S. citizens residing in Thailand may file a Form I-130, Petition for Alien Relative, at the Bangkok District Office in person during normal business hours.
+U.S. citizens residing in Thailand may file a Form I-130, Petition for Alien Relative, at the Bangkok Field Office in person during normal business hours.

 USCIS Bangkok has jurisdiction to process N-400 naturalization applications for active duty service members as well as their eligible spouses and children residing overseas with them on their orders.

 All requests for Humanitarian Parole for individuals residing under the jurisdiction of the Asia/Pacific (APAC) District must be submitted to:

 For US Postal Service (USPS) Deliveries: